 I. Summary:

 The services of the Municipal Court Associate Judge are contracted by the City Council.
 The Associate Judge works under the direction of the Presiding Judge of the Municipal Court with approval by the City Council of the City of Bastrop, Texas.
 The Associate Judge presides over Municipal Court sessions to administer justice in the disposition of cases involving ordinance or statutory misdemeanor violations within the jurisdiction of the Municipal Court.
-The Associate Judge also performs magistrate duties, including magistrate of prisoners, as required by law.
+The Associate Judge also performs magistrate duties, including magistrate of prisoners as required by law.

 After considering information provided during the application process, the City will select the individuals who are the most qualified and who will provide the best services for the City, on the basis of the selection criteria stated in this RFQ, the results of subsequent responder interviews, if any, and any other reasons deemed by the City to be in the best interest of the City.